CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_locations.md

 OCPI defines an attribute called « evse_id » which contains the eMI3 id of the EVSE.

-**The “evse_id” is optional for OCPI but required by GIREVE to ensure seamless compatibility with operators connected via other protocols (eMIP, …).
+**The “evse_id” is optional for OCPI but required by Gireve to ensure seamless compatibility with operators connected via other protocols (eMIP, …).
 In addition, the eMI3 standard requires that the eMI3 Id of an EVSE begins by the eMI3 Id of the CPO.**

 [See “Part 2 v1.0” of eMI3 standard here :](http://emi3group.com/documents-links/)